climatescope/climatescope.org/app/_library/insights/frontier-power.md

 ## The big picture

-### Non-OECD countries buy most solar panels from China
+### Non-OECD countries buy most solar panels from Mainland China
 Renewables, and in particular solar, are not rich-world luxuries anymore.
-Countries in Asia, Africa and Latin America now collectively buy more PV equipment from China than OECD countries.
+Countries in Asia, Africa and Latin America now collectively buy more PV equipment from Mainland China than OECD countries.
 The trend is primarily driven by India, and as a distant second, Pakistan.
 Africa is not (yet) seeing the growth.
 Not a single country in Sub-Saharan Africa was among the top-10 buyers of PV panels in 1H 2017.
 The vast majority of PV panels will be installed in utility-scale solar farms.
-The small-scale and rooftop PV market outside the OECD and China was about 0.7-1GW in 2015 and 2016.
+The small-scale and rooftop PV market outside the OECD and Mainland China was about 0.7-1GW in 2015 and 2016.

-**PV exports from China to emerging countries**
+**PV exports from Mainland China to emerging countries**
 ![Figure 2](/assets/images/content/insights/frontier-power/Off-grid_Fig2.jpg)
 <small>*Source: Bloomberg New Energy Finance, Sinoimex*</small>